edison16029/full-stack-web-development-with-React/README.md

 # React/confusion
 This folder is the working directory of the Course 2 - React Web App.

+# ReactNative/confusion
+This folder is the working directory of the Course 3 - React Native Hybrid Mobile App.
+The parent folder contains the apk.
+If you want to run the app on Expo Client, goto : https://expo.io/@edison16029/confusion

 # json-server
 This folder is the json server set up for development purpose.
 To run the React Web App, start this server as